kamranahmedse/developer-roadmap/readme.md

 ## 🚦 Wrap Up

-If you think any of the roadmaps can be improved, please do open a PR with any updates and submit any issues.
-Also, I will continue to improve this, so you might want to watch/star this repository to revisit.
+If you think any of the roadmaps can be improved, feel free to discuss it in the issues.
+Also, I will continue to improve this, so you might want to watch this repository or subscribe at [roadmap.sh](http://roadmap.sh) to revisit.

 ## 🙌 Contribution